ComposableFi/composable/frame/staking-rewards/README.md

 ### Configuring an asset as being rewardable

 In order to allow the users to stake an asset, we first need to configure it.
 This is done through the `configure` extrinsic, allowing us to provide staking configurations such as:

 - the set of staking durations along their reward multiplier (e.g. `[(WEEK, 0.5), (MONTH, 0.8), (TWOMONTH, 1.0)]`)
-- the list of assets we can reward the stakers with (e.g. `[PICA, BTC, ETH]`)
 - the early unstake penalty, applied on the staked asset when the user unstake early (before the end of the selected staking duration)
 - the penalty beneficiary, the account where the penalty are going to be